chef-boneyard/private-chef-administration/source/support.rst

 Private Chef API calls that can cause a Chef-Client run to finish are not available.
 Data loss.

 :Support Response Targets: - Opscode will begin addressing immediately.
-                           - If code change is needed, we will work with you to supply the neccessary fixes.
+                           - If code change is needed, we will work with you to supply the necessary fixes.
 :Customer Response Targets: - Customer first contact must be by phone.
                             - Customer will respond within 30 service minutes following service hour based receipt of report.
                             - Subsequent updates hourly.

 .. index::
   pair: incident severity; severity 2

 Severity 2
 ~~~~~~~~~~